EIN 23-7156531

 Program areas at Association of Black Foundation Executives

 Annual conference and james joseph lectureabfe's annual conference is a gathering of philanthropic and non-profit professionals for networking and engagement around shared interest in supporting Black communities through philanthropy.
 The target audience is abfe's members and partners; Foundation trustees, executive staff and program officers, grant making entities including private foundations, corporate giving programs, donor-advised funds and giving circles.
-In 2022, abfe focused on five of the 10 imperatives included in its call to action; issue areas that are not only at the heart of needed investment and change, but area critical to the organization's commitment to responsive philanthropy in Black communities (rpbc) framework.
+In 2023, abfe convened at the raleigh convention center in downtown raleigh, nc, and focused on five of the 10 imperatives included in its call to action; issue areas that are not only at the heart of needed investment and change, but area critical to the organization's commitment to responsive philanthropy in Black communities (rpbc) framework.
 These priority areas included: (1) a push for structural change, (2) engaging Black business, (3) lifting up gender, (4) reaching the diaspora, and (5) addressing disparities in prisons.
-The 2022 annual conference brought together 791 participants (720 in-person, 71 virtual).
-64% of the participants were abfe members, and nearly 100 registrants were Foundation board trustees.we also celebrated what has been a signature program for abfe for over 30 years, the james a. joseph lecture and awards, which celebrated the important accomplishments of leaders in the field.
+The 2023 annual conference brought together 791 participants (720 in-person, 71 virtual).
+64% of the participants were abfe members, and nearly 100 registrants were Foundation board trustees.
+We also celebrated what has been a signature program for abfe for over 30 years, the james a. joseph lecture and awards, which celebrated the important accomplishments of leaders in the field.

 Membership servicesabfe equips its members and partners with tools and resources to respond more effectively to the needs of Black communities and to address anti-black racism.
 Abfe uses its position and networks in the field to share information for the express purpose of influencing policies and practices in the field that may hinder the success of Black professionals or communities.
 Our responsive philanthropy in Black communities (rpbc) framework for grantmaking supports the dignity of communities and optimizes inherent strengths to ensure better outcomes for Black communities.
 Abfe also offers a variety of opportunities for members and other professionals in the field to exchange information and ideas, and to cultivate productive relationships that often result in learning, co-investment, and expanded social and professional opportunities and communities.
 Our professional and leadership development primarily focuses on members' interests.
 Abfe provides information and other resources that inform grantmaking strategies and support career and leadership development for Black professionals in the field.